4coder-archive/4coder/README.txt

 Viewing Options:
-alt + c - open theme selection UI control + p : vertically split the current panel (max 16) control + '-' : horizontally split the current panel (max 16) control + P : close the currently selected panel control + , : switch to another panel control + l : toggle line wrapping control + L : toggle end of line mode
+alt + c - open theme selection UI alt + d - open debug view

+control + p : vertically split the current panel (max 16) control + _ : horizontally split the current panel (max 16)
-	mode 1: treat all \r\n and all \n as newline, show \r when not followed by \n mode 2: treat all \r and \n as newline mode 3: treat all \n as newline, show all \r control + ? : toggle highlight whitespace mode
+control + P : close the currently selected panel control + , : switch to another panel

+control + l : toggle line wrapping control + ? : toggle highlight whitespace mode

+f2 : toggle mouse suppresion mode

+alt + s : show the scrollbar in this view alt + w : hide the scrollbar in this view

-Tools:
+Build Tools:
-alt + m : search in the current hot directory and up through all parent
+alt + m :
+[On Windows] search in the current hot directory and up through all parent
     > directories for a build.bat, and execute that bat if it discovered, sending
     > output to the buffer *compilation*
+[On Linux] The behavior is similar but the search looks for build.sh and if that
+    > fails it looks for a Makefile

+alt + . : change to the build panel
+alt + , : close the build panel
+alt + n : goto the next error listed in the build panel alt + N : goto the previous error listed in the build panel alt + M : goto the first error listed in the build panel

+alt + z : execute any command line command you specify and send the output to the buffer you specify alt + Z : repeat the command previously executed by the alt + z command

 File Managing:
-control + n : create a new file, begins interactive input mode control + o : open file, begins interactive input mode control + O : reopen the current file
+control + n : create a new file, begins interactive input mode control + o : open file, begins interactive input mode alt + o : open file in other panel, same as control + o but runs first changes the active view control + O : reopen the current file
 	(discarding any differences the live version has from the file system's version) control + s : save